ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

 The passageway leading to the carafe is perforated, thus creating a shower-like effect.
 This feature not only allows for equal distribution of water but also increases the rate at which the coffee granules are dissolved.
 The only snag about this machine is that it does not keep the coffee hot for long.

-4. Best Programmable: Sunbeam PC7900 Auto Brew Drip Filter Coffee Machine
+4. Best for Most People: Sunbeam PC7900 Auto Brew Drip Filter Coffee Machine

-The Sunbeam PC7900 Auto Brew Drip Filter Coffee Machine is somewhat similar to the machine just before it in that both units are programmable.
-However, we chose the PC7900 as the best programmable drip coffee machine on our list because it has a tougher glass carafe and is also easier to use.
+The Sunbeam PC7900 Auto Brew Drip Filter Coffee Machine is somewhat similar to the second coffee machine on the list it in that both units are programmable.
 This appliance comes with a 1.5-litre carafe that can make 4-12 cups of coffee.